QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     h(x, y) = 3x^2 + 2x + 1 + y*x - y
     gradient(h, 3.0, 5.0)

-Here we see that Zygote has a single ``gradient'' function as the interface, and generates a gradient as a tuple
+Here we see that Zygote has a `gradient` function as the interface, which returns a tuple.

-You could create this as an operator if you wanted to.
+You could create this as an operator if you wanted to.,

 .. code-block:: julia